First stops at the Durdle Door, Dorset, the beach and Bournemouth on our road trip to the south-west.

-We parked above the footpath down to Durdle Door. £4 for two hours.
+We parked above the footpath down to Durdle Door beach to see the famous Durdle Door arch. £4 for two hours.
 A sign informed me they had over one million visitors a year.
 It wasn’t hard to do the maths.
 Four million pounds for a scree car park and footpath is a nice little earner for somebody as Arthur Daley would have said.

 We started down the steep and slippery footpath towards the beach.

 “Oh no!
 I’m a terrible mother!”
 She shouted as she ran back towards the car.